Midnight Sun or the Northern Lights

 "An experience I have so wanted to have, and it did not disappoint."

-The National Touristic Route
+The Norwegian Scenic Route

 Andøy has 231 kilometers of shoreline and Bleik beach is a 2.5 kilometers long sandy beach.
 Andøy`s highest mountain is Skrivartind on the island of Hinnøya, 890 metres above sea level.
 Ramnan peaks and Måtind, in the northern part of Andøya, are popular destinations for hikers.